JonathanWilbur/mueller-report/volume1.md

 Mr. Trump Jr. might find interesting."
 769 Goldstone never released either statement.
 770

-On the Russian end, there were also communications about what participants should say about the June 9 meeting. specifically, the organization that hired Samochornov - an anti- Magnitsky Act group controlled by Veselnitskaya and the owner of Prevezon-offered to pay
+On the Russian end, there were also communications about what participants should say about the June 9 meeting.
+Specifically, the organization that hired Samochornov - an anti- Magnitsky Act group controlled by Veselnitskaya and the owner of Prevezon-offered to pay
 $90,000 of Samochornov's legal fees.
 771 At Veselnitskaya's request, the organization sent Samochornov a transcript of a Veselnitskaya press interview, and Samochornov understood that